open-cloud/open-cloud.github.io.old/0_overview.md

 Below the Model sits a collection of controller plugins that react to changes in the Data Model by manipulating the interfaces to the constituent services.
-We expect the set of services to evolve over time, and to this send, XOS provides a framework for executing controller plugins (see Section **Adding Services** of the **Developer Guide**).
+We expect the set of services to evolve over time, and to this end, XOS provides a framework for executing controller plugins (see Section **Adding Services** of the **Developer Guide**).

 This framework, called the *Observer*, ensures configuration state remains consistent across all levels of the distributed system, from the authoritative state maintained in the XOS data base, to the per-service state maintained in each service controller, to the local